Bridging the employment gap for adults living with disabilities

 • I dearly love working there. […] All the staff, no matter what our handicaps are, they’ve always treated me like a human being.

-Lois E., Former NW Works Participant
+Lois E., Former NW Works Service Recipient

 • There’s never any doubt in my mind and never has been that the clients come first at NW Works […]They do a tremendous service and for the community as well, not just for the clients and the families.